Virginia Beach Car Accident Injury Lawyer

 • Drugged Driving- The problem of people getting behind the wheel after consuming illegal or prescription drugs is just as serious as drunk driving.
 These substances severely impair one’s ability to safely operate a vehicle.

-Our knowledgeable attorneys at Virginia Beach Injury Law can help ensure that you get the maximum compensation for your injuries.
-If you or a loved one have been injured in an accident in Virginia Beach, Norfolk, Newport News, Portsmouth, Hampton, Suffolk, and Chesapeake that occurred as a result of another driver’s negligence, contact Virginia Beach Injury Law today.
+Our knowledgeable Virginia Beach distracted driving and car accident attorneys can help ensure that you get the maximum compensation for your injuries.
+If you or a loved one have been injured in an auto accident in Virginia Beach, Norfolk, Newport News, Portsmouth, Hampton, Suffolk, and Chesapeake that occurred as a result of another driver’s negligence, contact Virginia Beach Injury Law today.

 Virginia state law says that if you have been injured in a car accident that was a result of the negligence or recklessness of another person, you may be entitled to monetary damages.
 Damages may include but are not limited to reimbursement or compensation for: